dpretet/svlogger/README.md

 +incdir+SVLOGGER_PATH
 ```

 Please notice this project has been developed and tested with Icarus Verilog 11 and Verilator 5.
+It
-It can't work with oldest version of these software.
-SVlogger could probably work with other
+can't work with oldest versions.
+SVlogger could probably work with other (commercial) simulators but
-(commercial) simulators but it never has been tested oustide iverilog and verilator scope.
+it never has been tested oustide iverilog and verilator scope.

 ## How to